microsoft/vscode-jupyter/README.md

 ## Feature details

-Learn more about the rich features of the Jupyter extension Python:
+Learn more about the rich features of the Jupyter extension:

--   [IntelliSense](https://code.visualstudio.com/docs/python/editing#_autocomplete-and-intellisense): Edit your code with auto-completion, code navigation, syntax checking and more
+-   [IntelliSense](https://code.visualstudio.com/docs/python/editing#_autocomplete-and-intellisense): Edit your code with auto-completion, code navigation, syntax checking and more!
+     - *May be limited due to kernelspec of choice*

--   [Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support): Create and edit Jupyter Notebooks, add and run code cells, render plots, visualize variables through the variable explorer, visualize dataframes with the data viewer, and more
+-   [Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support): Create and edit Jupyter Notebooks, add and run code/markdown cells, render plots, create presentation-friendly versions of your notebook by exporting to HTML or PDF and more!

 ## Supported locales